Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 — Peter Levine, 2010

-Within this heuristic framework, the Dai Mai can be intentionally utilized to support structure, space, and cohesion within the system.
-For the deeper significance of the acupuncture points on this meridian, I draw upon the interpretations of Debra Kaatz (2023), who describes the Dai Mai as a dynamic axis that aids in centering, creating space, and binding experiences.
-Clinically, this can be translated into three complementary functions, inspired by Levine’s concept of a resilient container: providing the body with a safe foundation to hold intensity, while allowing for flexible movement and maintaining organization.
+Within this heuristic framework, the Dai Mai can be intentionally utilised to support structure, space, and cohesion within the system.
+For the deeper significance of the acupuncture points along this meridian, I draw upon the interpretations of Debra Kaatz (2020), who describes the energetics of this zone as a dynamic axis that aids in centring, creating space, and holding experiences together.
+Clinically, this translates into three complementary functions inspired by Levine’s concept of a resilient container: the organism is provided with a safe foundation to hold intensity, while allowing for flexible movement and maintaining inner organisation.

-• Structure and Centering: When a client feels ungrounded, fragmented, or out of balance, the Dai Mai can help restore a sense of vertical organization and physical foundation.
-In this model, GB26 (Daimai — ‘Girdle Vessel’) is approached as the central point that supports centering, grounding, and structural cohesion (Kaatz).
-This corresponds with Levine’s idea that a coherent, organized container helps the system integrate experiences.
+• Structure and Centring: When a client feels ungrounded, fragmented, or out of balance, the Dai Mai can help restore a sense of vertical organisation and physical grounding.
+In this model, GB26 (Daimai — ‘Girdle Vessel’) is approached as the central point supporting centring, grounding, and structural coherence (Kaatz).
+This corresponds with Levine’s concept of the ‘Sensation Vessel’: the increase of physiological tolerance for uncomfortable physical sensations such as a rapid heart rate, chest pressure, or trembling.
+Structural coherence provides the necessary containment to allow these intense sensations to be experienced purely as physical facts, without being immediately translated into an anxious cognitive interpretation.

-The role of the Dai Mai is dynamic: it is not only the safe container at the beginning, but can be revisited during the deep transformation within the other central vessels as an energetic anchor to ‘titrate’ and integrate the experience.
+The role of the Dai Mai is dynamic: it is not only the safe container at the beginning of the session, but can be revisited during moments of deep transformation within the other central vessels as an energetic anchor to ‘titrate’ and subsequently integrate the experience.

 The Central Vessels: The Core of Transformation

-From within this safe boundary, the work of the Ren, Du, and Chong Mai unfolds.
+From within this safe boundary, the action of the central vessels — Ren, Du, and Chong Mai — unfolds.
 Here, we touch the vital core of the system: the deep dynamics where essential change takes place.
-At this level, the practitioner can make a focused choice for the meridian that resonates most with the client’s personal theme:
+At this level, the practitioner can utilise the opening point of the respective meridian to attune to the central theme emerging within the client:

-• Ren Mai — LU7 (Lieque — ‘Broken Sequence’): focus on self-care, nourishment, and connection to the inner world.
+• Ren Mai — LU7 (Lieque — ‘Broken Sequence’): Focus on self-care, nourishment, and embodying our inner wisdom.

 • Du Mai — SI3 (Houxi — ‘Back Stream’): focus on autonomy, direction, and the capacity to stand upright in the world.